machow/hoof/README.md

 ## References

 * [antlr website](https://www.antlr.org/)
-* Logo was (very mildly) adapted from this image from [paintingvalley](https://paintingvalley.com/moose-drawing-outline#moose-drawing-outline-2.jpg) (claimed CC BY-NC 4.0) but seems to be all over the internet.
-If you want to contribute contribute one with less dubious origins, let me know!
+* Logo was (very mildly) adapted from this image from [paintingvalley](https://paintingvalley.com/moose-drawing-outline#moose-drawing-outline-2.jpg) (claimed CC BY-NC 4.0).
+If you want to contribute one with less dubious origins, let me know!